 The 289 acre Heard Wildlife Sanctuary is a protected area of importance for wildlife and plant life, reserved for conservation and the educational and research programs that promote preservation of our natural resources.
 The Heard is home to hundreds of plants, birds, reptiles, amphibians, and mammals.

 Because most of the birds and animals that live on the Heard Wildlife Sanctuary have access to the entire preserve, there is no assurance that you will see any or all of the various species during each visit.
 If you do see an animal, for both your safety and the animal's, do not approach or attempt to feed it.
+In our experience, visitors that respect the space of the wildlife (this is their home) are more likely to get to see them.
+To learn more, click here.

 What may at first glance look like an open, uninhabited